Treatment Options

 Lifestyle modifications

-There are actions you can take that may help relieve your symptoms or possibly reduce the risk of recurrent pericarditis.
+There are actions you can take that may help relieve your symptoms or possibly reduce the risk of pericarditis.

 Get plenty of rest.